datacamp-content-public/courses-r-from-scratch/chapter3.md

 You just made a variable `health_exp_col` that points to the `health_exp_per_cap` column of the `gender_data` data frame.
-Then you displayed them.
+Then you displayed the values.

-Have a look at these again, by running `health_exp_col` in the R Console.
+Have a look at these again, by typing `health_exp_col` and pressing Enter, in the R Console.

-Look at the last ten values or so. `health_exp_col`.
+Look at the last ten values or so of `health_exp_col`.
 Most of these are numbers, but a couple are `NA`.

-`NA` is R's code meaning "Not available".
-For our case, some countries (rows) had no data available for health expenditure per capita from 2012 through 2016.
+`NA` is a value in R that means "Not available".
+For our case, some countries (rows) had no data available for health expenditure per capita between 2012 and 2016.

-Use the R Console to show the last 6 rows in the data frame with `tail(gender_data)`.
+Now use the R Console again to show the last 6 rows in the data frame with `tail(gender_data)`.
 Look at the `health_exp_per_cap` column.

 The last two countries with `NA` for `health_exp_per_cap` are: